snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 working on the centralized database part to get connected with the project.
 Looking to change our queries to My SQL so that we have a free tier to connect.

 Successfully done with the workshop presentation, and preparing  documentation for midterm along with the team.

+Created Stored procedure to show the data in the grid (once we click on the hyperlink it will show a popup and inside the popup we have one more grid where the driver can accept or reject the ride)